 Slytherins are cunning and resourceful.
 You know how to find a unique angle on a topic and make it work, and you can easily make connections between topics you’re knowledgeable about and topics that are less familiar.
 You know exactly what tone to take with your readers to convince them of your argument.

 Because you’re so good at adjusting your tone to persuade your readers, your work may come across as manipulative or dishonest.
 Your writing may sometimes be too straightforward, even blunt, which can come across as callous or unfeeling, but it also means you don’t need to worry about whether readers understand you.

 You might find yourself borrowing other writers’ ideas or wording without providing the appropriate citations, so watch out for that.
 And while you’ll make suggested corrections to your work because that will get you faster results, you may be bitter about the criticism, which can sour your relationship with editors.

 Staying focused on the rewards of your writing can keep you on task.
 A Hufflepuff editor could also help you ensure you’re true to your own writing style.
 They’re also good at giving feedback that helps you remain in control of your projects.

-While you probably won’t have every single trait that is common for your Hogwarts house, it’s still useful to know what they are because this knowledge can help you know what weaknesses and issues to keep an eye out for in your own writing.
+While you probably won’t have every single trait common for your Hogwarts house, it’s still useful to know what they are.
+This knowledge can help you know what weaknesses and issues to keep an eye out for in your own writing.
 As mentioned, you can always work with friends of other houses to improve your writing together.